Get started today.

 Oobleck is a fascinating material that is both solid and liquid.
 Combining cornflour and water (with food colouring if you’d like to!)
 Oobleck runs like a liquid when held but transforms into a solid when pressure is applied through moulding the mixture.

-Add an Oobleck mixture into one of your messy play tuff trays and watch the joy the children will get from exploring states of matter in EYFS.
-These moments of awe and wonder are perfect to share with your parents.
+These moments of awe and wonder are perfect to share with your children’s parents.
 As Oobleck is so easy to make, why not suggest it as an activity for your parents to try at home?
 Encourage them to send a home observation via their Parent App so you can build on this when their child is at your nursery!

 Paint and its uses in messy play

-Non-toxic paint can be used in lots of craft activities: Easter cards, Christmas crafts and personalised keepsakes for parents.
+Non-toxic paint can be used for EYFS Easter activities, Christmas activities or other seasonal celebrations.
 Messy play with paint explores colour and colour mixing with toddlers.
-Try combining paint with small trucks and cars, wheeling their vehicle through paint blobs in a tuff tray or on a piece of paper to create a masterpiece.
+Try combining paint with small trucks and cars, wheeling vehicles through paint blobs in a tuff tray or on a piece of paper to create a masterpiece (and very messy cars!).

 Kitchen cupboard items for messy play ideas

-Messy play toys don’t have to be expensive, some cheap messy play ideas will come from inside your kitchen cupboards.
+Messy play toys don’t have to be expensive.
+Cheap messy play ideas can be found inside your kitchen cupboards.
 Dried rice, lentils and pasta are perfect ingredients for child-led learning activities.
 Try mixing the cupboard ingredients with paint or Oobleck to get really creative!

 Blossom Educational - Profile history screen